-Aspect Otoritas Jasa Keuangan (OJK) - Indonesia Bank Negara Malaysia (BNM) - Malaysia Principles of Supervision - Risk-Based Supervision - Risk-based supervision with full integration of sharia principles. - Emphasis on general regulatory compliance and financial reporting. - Emphasis on integration of sharia with financial risk management.
+Aspect Otoritas Jasa Keuangan Bank Negara Malaysia (BNM) (OJK) - Indonesia - Malaysia Principles of - Risk-Based Supervision - Risk-based supervision with Supervision full integration of sharia principles. - Emphasis on general - Emphasis on integration of regulatory compliance and sharia with financial risk financial reporting. management.

-Journal of Law & Governance Volume 7 (No. 1) 2024: 38-44 e-ISSN: 2637-0743 e-1551N: 2037-0743 - Direct (on-site) and indirect - Direct (on-site) and indirect (off-site) inspection. (off-site) inspection. - The sharia fatwa was issued - The National Sharia Council by the MUI, then adopted by provides binding sharia the OJK. guidelines. - Risk management regulations, - Sharia regulations that are corporate governance, sharia more integrated with product standards. certification. - Sharia product certification is - Product certification must be more varied in its application. carried out by the Sharia Supervisory Board. - Sharia supervision is more - Integrated sharia supervision decentralized, involving various with a holistic approach. parties. - Roles vary and do not always - A central and binding role, have strong authority in all mandatory for every product and banks. service. - Sharia product innovation is - Innovation is supported by a hampered by regulatory clear and strict regulatory uncertainty. framework. (off-site) inspection.
-The sharia fatwa was issued by the MUI, then adopted by the OJK.
-Risk management regulations, corporate governance, sharia standards.
-Sharia product certification is more varied in its application.
-Sharia supervision is more decentralized, involving various parties.
-Roles vary and do not always have strong authority in all banks.
-Sharia product innovation is hampered by regulatory
+Volume 7 (No. 1) 2024: 38-44 e-ISSN: 2637-0743

+Monitoring - Direct (on-site) and indirect - Direct (on-site) and indirect Mechanisme (off-site) inspection. (off-site) inspection. - The sharia fatwa was issued - The National Sharia Council by the MUI, then adopted by provides binding sharia the OJK. guidelines.
+Monitoring - Risk management regulations, - Sharia regulations that are Instrument corporate governance, sharia more integrated with product standards. certification. - Sharia product certification is - Product certification must be more varied in its application. carried out by the Sharia Supervisory Board.
+Approaches to - Sharia supervision is more - Integrated sharia supervision Sharia Supervision decentralized, involving various with a holistic approach. parties.
+The Role of Sharia - Roles vary and do not always - A central and binding role, Supervisory Board have strong authority in all mandatory for every product and banks. service.
+Effect on Sharia - Sharia product innovation is - Innovation is supported by a Product Innovation hampered by regulatory clear and strict regulatory uncertainty. framework.